Siege of Leningrad: Soviet Union

 The 14th Army of the Soviet Red Army defended Murmansk and the 7th Army defended Ladoga Karelia; thus they did not participate in the initial stages of the siege.
 The 8th Army was initially part of the Northwestern Front and retreated through the Baltics.
 It was transferred to the Northern Front on 14 July when the Soviets evacuated Tallinn.

 On 23 August, the Northern Front was divided into the Leningrad Front and the Karelian Front, as it became impossible for front headquarters to control everything between Murmansk and Leningrad.

-Marshal Georgy Zhukov states, "Ten volunteer opolcheniye divisions were formed in Leningrad in the first three months of the war, as well as 16 separate artillery and machine-gun opolcheniye battalions."
+Marshal Georgy Zhukov said, "Ten volunteer opolcheniye divisions were formed in Leningrad in the first three months of the war, as well as 16 separate artillery and machine-gun opolcheniye battalions."

 Severing the lines of communication

 On 6 August, Hitler repeated his order: "Leningrad first, Donetsk Basin second, Moscow third."
 Arctic convoys using the Northern Sea Route delivered American Lend-Lease and British food and war materiel supplies to the Murmansk railhead (although the rail link to Leningrad was cut off by Finnish armies just north of the city), as well as several other locations in Lapland.